Fannie Quigley: Biography

 Quigley was born Frances Sedlacek in Wahoo, Nebraska, in 1870.
 She left home and headed west at age 16, finding employment at work camps along the growing Union Pacific Railroad.
 She continued her travels north during the Klondike Gold Rush, arriving in Dawson City, Yukon, in 1897.
 Quigley earned a living by cooking for prospectors; she would load up a sled with a portable stove and provisions, hike out to remote creeks where prospectors were often ill-prepared, and sell her meals from out of a tent.
 This work earned Quigley the nickname "Fannie the Hike".
 Quigley also began mining herself, and staked her first claim in Clear Creek in 1900.

 Quigley married her first husband, Angus McKenzie, in 1900.
 Together, they operated a roadhouse on Hunker Creek, near Gold Bottom.
 After a turbulent few years together, Quigley left her husband and hiked to Rampart, Alaska.

-In 1906, Quigley travelled to Kantishna, Alaska, which people had recently begun mining.
+In 1906, Quigley traveled to Kantishna, Alaska, which people had recently begun mining.
 She staked 26 claims between 1907 and 1919.
 Quigley married her second husband, Joe Quigley, in 1918, and they ran a mining operation together, leasing out their claims to miners.

 Fannie Quigley provided for the mining camp by hunting, trapping, and growing food in her garden, and became known as an extraordinary backcountry cook.
 Because the Quigleys' cabin was located en route for mountaineering expeditions to Mount McKinley (now Denali), they hosted many visitors, including writer Jack London.

 A practicing naturalist and nurse, Quigley went to work at the Nenana Hospital in Nenana, Alaska, in 1920, during the Spanish flu pandemic.
 In 1937, the Quigleys' mining claims were leased to the Red Top Mining Company; the Quigleys split the income as part of their divorce settlement.